 Share on Social

-Attend or Testify at the Public Hearing
+Testify at the Public Hearing - Tuesday, May 6, 1PM

 Share your story with lawmakers to let them know about the priorities you think are important to include in New Hampshire's next two-year state budget!
 New Futures can help you prepare remarks, find the committee room, and offer moral support at the hearing.

-You can learn more about what to expect on our Ways to Advocate webpage.
+You can learn more about what to expect on our Ways to Advocate page.